 - Bathtub Gin: One of my favorite bars in Seattle!
 This speakeasy is kinda hidden and kinda tricky to find (don’t follow the directions, use the entrance in the alley between 1st and 2nd Avenue), but their drinks are well made, creative, and STRONG.
 The bartenders know what they’re doing here, and are fun to talk to.
 It’s a tiny spot, so it can get a bit packed at times.
 Order the dealer’s choice here – pick a spirit and if you’re feeling sweet or sassy, and see what the bartender comes up with.

 - Rob Roy: It’s kind of clubby and loungey (not usually my kinda place), but you can find some of the finest cocktails in Belltown here.
+When I came here, I met tons of loyal fans who have been coming here for YEARS!
 They have a well curated cocktail menu, featuring both classics and a rotating seasonal selection.
 They also have an extensive spirits selection, and also serve small plates.

 - Zig Zag Cafe: This is inside Pike Place Market and is known to make some of the highest quality cocktails in Seattle.
 If you ask any bartender in the city where to go for the best cocktails (we have at several bars), they will all recommend this spot!

 Have you ever been to Seattle?
-What would you pick for your 2 days in Seattle itinerary?
+What would you pick for your weekend in Seattle itinerary?

 You might also like: